wojbrown/esds-github-sandbox/README.md

 ## Future Work:

+### Learn How to Use Branches
+Branches are an important part of being able to work on a repo with multiple developers.
+You can learn how to manage branches with this [visual tutorial](https://learngitbranching.js.org/?locale=en_US)

+### Learn Markdown
+README.md uses Markdown to edit: [learn how to use Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ### Find Good First Issues
 If you want to tackle some more Issues and contribute to open source projects, you can find some issues that repos have labeled as good first issues here:
 [goodfirstissue.dev/](https://goodfirstissue.dev/)